-The Approved providers of TCC will support implementation and monitoring of the Code of Conduct, and will plan, implement and monitor arrangements to provide inclusive and safe learning environments.
-The Approved provider of TCC will also provide information and support to enable the Code of Conduct to operate effectively and will ensure all educators of TCC sign TCC's code of conduct statement on employment.

-All staff, contractors, volunteers and any other member of the TCC community involved in child-related work are required to comply with the Code of Conduct by observing expectations for appropriate behaviour below.
+The Management team of TCC will support implementation and monitoring of the Code of Conduct, and will plan, implement and monitor arrangements to provide inclusive and safe learning environments.
+This includes all new employees, students and volunteers signing the Code of conduct and undertaking reference checks.
+All staff, contractors, volunteers, students and any other member of the TCC community involved in early child-related work at TCC are required to comply with the Code of Conduct by observing expectations for appropriate behaviour below.
 The Code of Conduct applies in all TCC situations, including excursions and in the use of digital technology and social media.